OpenGVLab/MMT-Bench/README.md

 ## 💡 News

+- `2024/07/18`: We release the Leaderboard of `VAL` split.
+Download dataset [here](https://huggingface.co/datasets/Kaining/MMT-Bench)
+- `2024/06/25`: We release the `ALL` split and `VAL` split.
+- `2024/06/25`: The evaluation of `ALL` split is host on the [EvalAI](https://eval.ai/web/challenges/challenge-page/2328/overview).
+- `2024/06/17`: Opencompass [VLMEevalKit](https://github.com/open-compass/VLMEvalKit) supports MMT-Bench now! **We strongly recommend using [VLMEevalKit](https://github.com/open-compass/VLMEvalKit) for its useful features and ready-to-use LVLM implementations**.
+- `2024/05/01`: MMT-Bench is accepted by ICML 2024.
+See you in Vienna! 🇦🇹🇦🇹🇦🇹
+- `2024/04/26`: We release the evaluation code and the `VAL` split.
 - `2024/04/24`: The technical report of [MMT-Bench](https://arxiv.org/abs/2404.16006) is released!
 And check our [project page](https://mmt-bench.github.io/)!
-- `2024/04/26`: We release the evaluation code and the `VAL` split.
-- `2024/05/01`: MMT-Bench is accepted by ICML 2024.
-See you in Vienna! 🇦🇹🇦🇹🇦🇹
-- `2024/06/17`: Opencompass [VLMEevalKit](https://github.com/open-compass/VLMEvalKit) supports MMT-Bench now! **We strongly recommend using [VLMEevalKit](https://github.com/open-compass/VLMEvalKit) for its useful features and ready-to-use LVLM implementations**.
-- `2024/06/25`: The evaluation of `ALL` split is host on the [EvalAI](https://eval.ai/web/challenges/challenge-page/2328/overview).
-- `2024/06/25`: We release the `ALL` split and `VAL` split.

 ## Introduction
 MMT-Bench is a comprehensive benchmark designed to assess LVLMs across massive multimodal tasks requiring expert knowledge and deliberate visual recognition, localization, reasoning, and planning.
 MMT-Bench comprises 31, 325 meticulously curated multi-choice visual questions from various multimodal scenarios such as vehicle driving and embodied navigation, covering 32 core meta-tasks and 162 subtasks in multimodal understanding.